 Cape Peninsula - Active

-After visiting Cape Point venture deeper into the Peninsula to explore deserted wild beaches, secret coves, rock pools and shipwreck hiking trails away from the tourist crowds.
-This part of the Table Mountain National Park is home to ostrich, baboons, tortoises and mountain zebra.
-The return journey back to Cape Town along the Atlantic side is a story of amazing views, hidden local cafes and watering holes full of character.
-If time permits and thirsts needs quenching, stop en-route for some beer tasting at a local hang-out for sundowners then hug the coastline along the majestic Chapman’s Peak Drive.
+After visiting Cape Point venture deeper into the Peninsula to explore deserted wild beaches, secret coves, rock pools, and shipwreck hiking trails away from the tourist crowds.
+This part of the Table Mountain National Park is home to ostrich, baboons, tortoises, and mountain zebra.
+The return journey back to Cape Town along the Atlantic side is a story of amazing views, hidden local cafes, and watering holes full of character.
+Finally, stop at a local hang-out for sundowners then hug the coastline along the majestic Chapman’s Peak Drive.